About AAP Statistical Calculations

 In the exact binomial formula, the "^" is the symbol for an exponential.

-Fisher’s Exact TestFor Adverse Impact, if there are fewer than 30 incumbents or applicants in the the Job Group, the Fisher’s Exact test will be used to calculate significance.
-Fisher's Exact scores of .025 or lower indicate a result is considered statistically significant.
+Fisher’s Exact TestFor Adverse Impact, if there are fewer than 30 incumbents or applicants in the the Job Group, the Fisher’s Exact Test will be used to calculate significance.
+Fisher's Exact Test scores of .025 or lower are considered statistically significant.
 The threshold of 30 can be adjusted under: Plan Settings (with careful consideration and consultation with a statistician).

 Rule of NinesWhen selecting Significant Difference as the selected Utilization Rule, an alternate rule can also be selected.
 The alternate rule will be used instead of the significant difference rule if the group size is too small, as determined by the Rule of Nines test.